President Donald Trump promoted Trump Accounts during a summit on Jan. 28 to highlight the program’s official launch on July 5, 2026.

 Family members are not required to pay for the accounts or contribute additional money but do have the option to donate a maximum of $5,000 per child annually to the accounts.

-For example, if a child’s account received the maximum donation of $5,000 per year, by the time the child was 18, the account could have $303,800, according to data provided by the Trump administration.
+For example, if a child’s account receives the maximum contribution of $5,000 per year, by the time the child is 18, the account could have $303,800 in it, according to data provided by the Trump administration.

-If a child does not receive any donations, the account is expected to have $5,800 by the time the child is 18.
+If a child does not receive any donations, the account is expected to have $5,800 in it by the time the child is 18.

-Families will be able to deposit their Visa cash back rewards directly into Trump Accounts, the president announced during Wednesday’s speech.
+Families will be able to deposit their Visa cash back rewards directly into Trump Accounts, the president announced during his Jan.
+28 speech.

-Some kids may receive a boost in their accounts from other donations, such as money from philanthropists Michael and Susan Dell.
+Some children may receive a boost in their accounts from other donations, such as money from philanthropists Michael and Susan Dell.

 Withdrawal